skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---

+*Updated 2025-09-09, with latest median and mean data as of [Episode 301](https://thefeed.libsyn.com/301-2025-podcasting-landscape-claiming-your-show-in-apple-podcasts-and-reverse-churn).*

 *Updated 2025-08-27, with latest median, mean, country and user agent data as of [Episode 300](https://thefeed.libsyn.com/300-taylor-swifts-podcast-impact-100m-libsyn-payouts-and-the-new-podcast-movement).*